schneebergerlab/syri/README.md

 ## Pre-requisite:
-1. Python3 and the following packages: Cython, numpy, scipy, pandas, python-igraph, biopython, and psutil
+1. Python3 and the following packages: Cython, numpy, scipy, pandas, python-igraph, biopython, psutil, and pysam
+2. C/C++ compiler: g++

 ## Installation:
 Download/clone the repository, open the folder and run: